code4it-dev/c4it-hugo/content/architecture-note/004-testing-pyramid-vs-testing-diamond/index.md

 So, **don't write tests for the sake of reaching 100% code coverage**; on the contrary, **use code coverage to see which parts of the systems have not been tested**.

-In my opinion, **code coverage works best with Testing Pyramid**: write integration tests, and make sure that your system works correctly.
+In my opinion, **code coverage works best with Testing Pyramid**: write Integration Tests, and make sure that your system works correctly.
 Then use code coverage indicators to learn which parts have not been tested (for example, you validated an empty string but not a null value).
 You can use Unit Tests to cover those specific cases.

 ## Further readings